Having a good resume is vital for any job seeker as it is the first vital step to getting an interview.

 Recruiters are time-poor, they just have too many applications to go through.

-The hiring process is a lengthy one for them and they won’t give your resume the time of day if they think it’s poor.
+The hiring process is massive for them and they won’t give your resume a second look if they think it’s poor.

 Ideally, it should be one page long, at a push two pages, and must detail your skills and experience.

-No recruiter is going to sit down and read a mini-pamphlet of your life and career.
+No recruiter is going to sit down and read a mini-autobiography.

 Essentially it’s a step-by-step guide to you and your previous experience that should give the interview a good idea of your proficiency level.